codio/knowledge/source/instructors/admin/organization/remove-org-members.rst

 Remove Organization Members
 ===========================

-There are some occasions where you may want to remove old members in order to make room for new members; for example, if students in a course leave and you want to use the account licences for other students.
-Follow these steps to remove members from your organization:
+To remove members from your organization, please follow these steps:

 1. Click your profile icon in the lower left corner of the screen.

    .. image:: /img/class_administration/profilepic.png
       :alt: Profile

-2. In the **Organizations** area, click the name of your organization.
+2. In the **Organizations** tab, click the name of your organization.

    .. image:: /img/class_administration/addteachers/myschoolorg.png
       :alt: My Organizations